BAUDL Fall Championship

 Add me to your chain:

-I debated in Kansas for four years and these days I own a progressive political consulting firm based in SF and DC and specialized in opposition research.
+I debated HS in Kansas for four years and these days I own a progressive political consulting firm based in SF and DC and specialized in opposition research (oppo research = writing 1ac and 1nc blocks about political candidates and issues).

 Nicolas Pesci Paradigm